nazmulabdal25/Metaheuristic-Project/README.md

 # Sprint Capacity Maximum Utilization by Genetic Algorithm

 ## Overview
 This project implements a Genetic Algorithm to maximize sprint capacity utilization.
 The algorithm optimizes the allocation of resources within a sprint to achieve the best possible efficiency.
+There are two datasets named "task_200.csv" and "team_members.csv" which were created using the "data_set_maker.py" python file.

 ## Requirements